Sean Miller will not testify in next week's federal bribery trial, judge rules

 Would-be agent Christian Dawkins and Adidas rep Merl Code are facing four federal bribery and conspiracy charges.
 Federal prosecutors say the two men paid college assistant coaches, including Arizona's Book Richardson; the assistants then promised to steer their players to Dawkins and Code for professional representation.

 Jury selection begins Monday; the trial is expected to last two weeks.
 Miller and Wade will not testify, but Code's attorney, Andrew Mathias, said there are "some assistant coaches" on his witness list.
-He said other head coaches may testify.
+He would not say who.

 In a pretrial motion filed last week, prosecutors said defense attorneys intended to elicit testimony from subpoenaed coaches “about their involvement in NCAA rule-breaking by paying student athletes.”
 They said it would be irrelevant to do so and an attempt to unfairly garner sympathy from the jury.